verygoodsoftwarenotvirus/blog/content/posts/babys-first-gcp.md

 }
 ```

-This is called out in [the Terraform docs for GCP's Cloud Run resource](https://registry.terraform.io/providers/hashicorp/google/latest/docs/resources/cloud_run_service#example-usage---cloud-run-service-noauth), but it's called `noauth`, which I managed to not parse as "make public".
+This is called out in [the Terraform docs for GCP's Cloud Run resource](https://registry.terraform.io/providers/hashicorp/google/latest/docs/resources/cloud_run_service#example-usage---cloud-run-service-noauth), but it's called `noauth`, which I somehow failed to parse as "make public".

 ## Cloud run DNS woes